 Another local favorite is Belgian-inspired Boulevard Brewing Company.
 The 60-minute tour concludes with samples in the tasting room, and similar to The Roasterie you’ll want to plan ahead since all available tour tickets are issued on a first-come, first-served basis starting at 10:00 am each day.

-What do you think?
-Have you enjoyed a free outing in Kansas City lately?
-Anything that I should add to this list?
+What about you?
+Have you enjoyed a free activity in Kansas City?
+Anything that I should add to the list?
+Share your thoughts in the comments section below!